node-modules/oss-client/README.md

     - 'Content-Encoding' object content encoding for download, e.g.: `Content-Encoding: gzip`
     - 'Expires' expires time for download, an absolute date and time. e.g.: `Tue, 08 Dec 2020 13:49:43 GMT`
     - See more: [PutObject](https://help.aliyun.com/document_detail/31978.html#title-yxe-96d-x61)
-  - [disabledMD5] {Boolean} default true, it just work in Browser. if false,it means that MD5 is automatically calculated for uploaded files. **_NOTE:_** Synchronous computing tasks will block the main process

 Success will return the object information.